ecmwf/metview-python/docs/api/icon/flexpart_run.rst

          *  none (no gridded output)
          *  rtime (residence time/response function)

-         The default value is conc.
+         The default value is "conc".
 For more details about gridded output `click here. <https://confluence.ecmwf.int/display/METV/FLEXPART+output>`_
-    :type output_field_type: str
+    :type output_field_type: str, default: "conc"

-    :param output_flux: Specifies if the fluxes should be computed and written out as a gridded output ( on or off ).
+    :param output_flux: Specifies if the fluxes should be computed and written out as a gridded output ( "on" or "off" ).
 Fluxes corresponding to northward, southward, eastward, westward, upward and downward directions are calculated for each grid cell of the ``output_grid``.The control surfaces are placed in the middle of each ``output_grid`` cell.
-The default value is off.
+The default value is "off".
 For more details about flux output `click here. <https://confluence.ecmwf.int/display/METV/FLEXPART+output>`_
-    :type output_flux: str
+    :type output_flux: {"on", "off"}, default: "off"

-    :param output_trajectory: Specifies if the plume trajectories should be computed ( on or off ).
-The default value is off.
+    :param output_trajectory: Specifies if the plume trajectories should be computed ( "on" or "off" ).
+The default value is "off".
 For more details about trajectory output `click here. <https://confluence.ecmwf.int/display/METV/FLEXPART+output>`_
-    :type output_trajectory: str
+    :type output_trajectory: {"on", "off"}, default: "off"

     :param output_area: Specifies the area for the gridded output in degrees in S/W/N/E format.
 The default value is -90/-180/90/180.
-    :type output_area: float or list[float]
+    :type output_area: float or list[float], default: -90

     :param output_grid: Specifies the grid resolution for the gridded output in degrees as `east_west_resolution/north_south_resolution`.
 The default value is 1/1.
-    :type output_grid: float or list[float]
+    :type output_grid: float or list[float], default: 1

     :param output_levels: Specifies the list of height levels of the gridded output.
 The levels are given in metres units.
 The default value is an empty list.